Experience Total Knee Revision

 A total knee revision, also called revision total knee arthroscopy, is performed in order to remove a previous knee implant (artificial knee joint or prosthesis) and replace it with a new implant.
 During total knee revision surgery, a surgeon may take a bone graft from the patient's body or from another donor.

-If you’ve had a knee replacement but are experiencing problems with your knee joint, experienced orthopedic surgeons at Susquehanna Health perform total knee revision.
-Find a Provider at Susquehanna Health and get back to doing what you love, with less pain.
+If you’ve had a knee replacement but are experiencing problems with your knee joint, experienced orthopaedic surgeons at UPMC perform total knee revision.

 Why Is a Total Knee Revision Performed?